canonical/mlflow-operator/docs/tutorial/mlflow.rst

 The controller is Juju’s agent, running on Kubernetes, which can be used to deploy and control the components of Kubeflow.

 Next, we'll need to add a model for Kubeflow to the controller.
-Run the following command to add a model called `kubeflow`:
+Run the following command to add a model called ``kubeflow``:

 .. code-block:: bash

    juju add-model kubeflow

 >The model name here can be anything.
-We're just using `kubeflow` because often you may want to `deploy MLflow along with Kubeflow </t/10782>`, and in that case, the model name must be `kubeflow`.
+We're just using ``kubeflow`` because often you may want to deploy MLflow along with Kubeflow, and in that case, the model name must be ``kubeflow``.
 So it's not a bad habit to have.

-The controller can work with different `models`, which map 1:1 to namespaces in Kubernetes.
-In this case, the model name must be `kubeflow`, due to an assumption made in the upstream Kubeflow Dashboard code.
+The controller can work with different ``models``, which map 1:1 to namespaces in Kubernetes.
+In this case, the model name must be ``kubeflow``, due to an assumption made in the upstream Kubeflow Dashboard code.

 Great job: Juju has now been installed and configured for Kubeflow!